-The Company recognizes revenue under ASU No. 2014-09, "Revenue from Contracts with Customers (Topic 606)," ("ASC 606").
+The Company recognizes revenue under Accounting Standards Codification ("ASC") 606, Revenue from Contracts with Customers, ("ASC 606").
 The core principle of the revenue standard is that a company should recognize revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the company expects to be entitled in exchange for those goods or services.
 The Company only applies the five-step model to contracts when it is probable that the Company will collect the consideration it is entitled to in exchange for the goods and services transferred to the customer.
 The following five steps are applied to achieve that core principle:

-- Step 1: Identify the contract with the customer - Step 2: Identify the performance obligations in the contract Step 3: Determine the transaction price - Step 4: Allocate the transaction price to the performance obligations in the contract - Step 5: Recognize revenue when the company satisfies a performance obligation - See Note 12, Segment information, for information on revenue disaggregated by geographic area.
+- Step 1: Identify the contract with the customer - Step 2: Identify the performance obligations in the contract - Step 3: Determine the transaction price - Step 4: Allocate the transaction price to the performance obligations in the contract - Step 5: Recognize revenue when the company satisfies a performance obligation

+See Note 12, Segment information, for information on revenue disaggregated by geographic area.

-Because the Company's agreements generally have an expected duration of one year or less, the Company has elected the practical expedient in ASC 606-10-50-14(a) to not disclose information about its remaining
+Because the Company's agreements have an expected duration of one year or less, the Company has elected the practical expedient in ASC 606-10-50-14(a) to not disclose information about its remaining performance obligations.

 The Company's performance obligations are satisfied at the point in time when products are received by the customer, which is when the customer has title and the significant risks and rewards of ownership.
-Therefore, the Company's contracts have a single performance obligation (shipment of product).
-The Company primarily receives fixed consideration for sales of product.
-Shipping and handling amounts paid by customers are primarily for online orders, and are included in revenue, and totaled \$163,000 and \$185,000 for the years ended December 31, 2018 and 2017, respectively.
+Therefore, the Company's contracts have a single performance obligation (delivery of product).
+The Company primarily receives fixed consideration for sales of product, subject to adjustment as described below.
+Shipping and handling amounts paid by customers are primarily for online orders, and are included in revenue, and totaled \$71,000 and \$163,000 for the years ended December 31, 2019 and 2018, respectively.
 Sales tax and other similar taxes are excluded from revenue.

-Revenue is recorded net of provisions for discounts, slotting fees payable by us to retailers to stock our products and promotion allowances, which are typically agreed to upfront with the customer and do not represent variable consideration.
+Revenue is recorded net of provisions for discounts, slotting fees payable by us to retailers to stock our products and promotion allowances.
 Discounts, slotting fees and promotional allowances vary the consideration the Company is entitled to in exchange for the sale of products to distributors.
-The Company estimates these discounts, slotting fees and promotional allowances in the same period that the revenue is recognized for products sales to customers.
+The Company estimates these discounts, slotting fees and promotional allowances in the same period that the revenue is recognized for product sales to customers.
 The amount of revenue recognized represents the amount that will not be subject to a significant future reversal of revenue.
 The liability for promotional allowances is included in accrued expenses on the consolidated balance sheets.
 Amounts paid for slotting fees are recorded as prepaid expenses on the consolidated balance sheets and amortized over the corresponding term.
-For each of the years ended December 31, 2018 and 2017, our revenue was reduced by approximately \$1.5 million, for slotting fees and promotion allowances.
+For the years ended December 31, 2019 and 2018, our revenue was reduced by approximately \$1.7 million and \$1.5 million, respectively, for slotting fees and promotion allowances.